Policies & action

 The CAT rates Egypt’s policies and action as “Insufficient” when compared to its fair share.
 The “Insufficient” rating indicates that Egypt’s climate policies and action in 2030 need substantial improvements to be consistent with the 1.5°C temperature limit.
 If all countries were to follow Egypt’s approach, warming would reach over 2°C and up to 3°C.

-Egypt’s main mitigation policies are set out in its 2030 low emissions development strategy, which was adopted in early 2019 (Amr Osama, 2019).
-In May 2022, Egypt launched its 2050 National Climate Change Strategy.
-The strategy does not include an overall emissions reduction goal.
+Egypt’s main mitigation policies are set out in its second NDC update and its 2030 low emissions development strategy, which was adopted in early 2019 (Osama et al., 2019; Government of Egypt, 2023).
+In May 2022, Egypt launched its 2050 National Climate Change Strategy, which does not include an overall emissions reduction goal.

 In Glasgow, a number of sectoral initiatives were launched to accelerate climate action on methane, the coal exit, 100% EVs and others.
 At most, these initiatives may close the 2030 emissions gap by around 9% — or 2.2 GtCO2e, though assessing what is new and what is already covered by existing NDC targets is challenging.